orbitalchicken/Roadmap/New.md

 	[Fixed in git] nemo-preview does not close properly, press space to open it, press space to close it... you end up with an empty window.
 	[Fixed in git] cinnamon: place two panels (bottom and top), add application menu applet to top panel, left zone. when menu is open, hover the applet icon.. it makes the applet flicker.
-	[Fixed in git] choose Mint-Y-Dark for controls: all blue “more info” links in spices’ online lists can’t be read on the dark background cinnamon panel unresponsive when using nvidia 304 drivers?
+	[Fixed in git] choose Mint-Y-Dark for controls: all blue “more info” links in spices’ online lists can’t be read on the dark background
 	When scrolling down in the Menu smoothly, icons/items leave some “traces” behind, if you can call it that network settings / network applet:
 		[Fixed in git] the list of available wlans contains my own wlan and another one of the same name with “auto” in front that has a black block where the connection strenght should appear.